yaswanthhimanshu/100-days-of-python-and-ds/README.md

-# Python and Data Science Practice
+# Python Data Science Journey

-This repository is a collection of my Python and Data Science practice — where I dive into coding challenges, explore new problems, and work on real-world applications.
-It’s not about shortcuts, but about consistent practice, curiosity, and sharpening problem-solving skills.
+This repository is a record of my journey in Python and Data Science — where I take on coding challenges, explore real-world problems, and sharpen my skills through consistent practice.
+It’s not about shortcuts, but about discipline, curiosity, and growth.

 ## What you’ll find here
 - Clean, well-documented Python code